schil227/FantasticAdventuresOfDizzyFair/README.md

 * `STA $B8`: (same as above)
 * `JMP $F27D`: Return from this function.

-And here's where the function gets called ad `$03F287`:
+And here's where the function gets called at `$03F287`:
   * `JMP $FED0`: Jump to function

 The result is as expected; the `$F3` register gets incremented every other frame, thus doubling Dizzy's i-frames.